-Likewise, your device is full of personal and work information, like account numbers and passwords, that could be useful to racketeers and scammers.
-No matter who you are, you have a lot of personal and maybe professional data on your phone that you wouldn’t want just anyone to access.
+Remember!
+Encryption isn’t just about taking a philosophical stance in a post-Snowden legal landscape.
+Protecting your data against all manner of intrusion, is advised, if you’re a doctor, lawyer, or business person, with a legal, ethical responsibility.
+Likewise, your device contains personal work information, like account numbers and passwords, which could be helpful to racketeers or scammers.
+No matter who you are, you have a lot of personal, maybe professional.
+Data on your phone that you wouldn’t want just anyone to access.

 It’s not all a walk in the park.
-Be aware that performance on older devices can be slowed through encryption, and it can negatively impact battery life, too.
-If your Android phone or tablet was made in the last couple years, it likely has special hardware to speed up encryption, and the impact on speed and battery life will be negligible.
-Also, encryption isn’t 100 percent foolproof (though it makes accessing your data so difficult and expensive, crooks probably won’t take the time to break it).
+Be aware that performance on older devices can be slowed, through encryption, which can also negatively impact battery life.
+If the Android phone or tablet was made in the last few years.
+It likely has special hardware to speed up encryption.
+The impact on the speed of battery life will be negligible.
+So, encryption isn’t 100 percent foolproof;.
+However, it makes accessing your data tricky and expensive crooks probably won’t take the time to break it.

-Step 1: Plug in your device’s power cable and allow the battery to charge.
+Step 1: Plug in your device’s power cable to allow the battery to charge.
 Keep the power cable connected.

 Step 2: Open the device’s Settings and look for the Security menu item.
-Then select the Screen Lock menu item and choose a PIN or Password and follow the prompts to confirm it.
+Then select the Screen Lock menu item to choose a Number or Password, and follow the prompts to confirm it.

-Tip: One annoyance with encryption is that you’ll always need to enter a PIN, or the longer password, to open the device.
+Tip: One annoyance with encryption is that you’ll always need to enter a Number, or a longer password, to open the device.
 Longer passwords are harder to hack.

-Step 3: Scroll to the Encrypt phone or Encrypt tablet option within the Security settings and choose the Encrypt SD card option by checking the checkbox.
-Select Next and confirm your PIN at the prompts.
+Step 3: Scroll to the Encrypt phone or tablet option within the Security settings.
+Choose the Encrypt SD card option by checking the checkbox.
+Select Next to confirm your Number at the prompts.